A father's rights do not depend on being the biological father of a child. Nor do they depend on the father being married to the child's mother.

 - The court agrees it is in the best interest of the child.8

-If you are in this situation, we highly recommend you speak to a Las Vegas family law attorney before petitioning the court.
+If you are in this situation, we highly recommend you speak to a Las Vegas family law attorney skilled in the applicable practice area before petitioning the court.

 Need help with father's rights in Las Vegas?
 Call us…

 If you are looking to protect your relationship with your child, we invite you to contact us.